 The coffee beans you use will also play a significant role in your cold brew’s overall taste and body.
+For example:

 Espresso beans are the ideal choice for cold brew concentrate but if you’re planning to drink it black, you’ll want to use filter beans.

-You’ll get a little more flavor, but you won’t have that robust and rich taste without the longer steep times.
+With correct beans you’ll get a little more flavor, but you won’t have that robust and rich taste without the longer steep times.
 Our guide to cold brew coffee should provide you some extra cold brewing tips.

 Using a Drip System

 If you’ve watched all the videos of people using a french press or other immersion brewing style, you’re unfortunately out of luck.
 You simply don’t have enough time to brew using those methods because they require a longer time period to extract the correct amount of flavor and caffeine.

 Watch our guide for making cold brew with an Aeropress:

 Most people think cold brew coffee is stronger than coffee steeped for less time, but that’s not always the case.
 So, one of the most important factors when making cold brew is knowing the correct ratio.